 Heritage, art, music and, on Sundays, churchgoers continue to congregate in the oldest building of the city (1306).

 In 2013, after careful restoration, the monumental church building was reopened to the public with a new programme centring on art.
 Different artists ‘perform’ site-specific pieces in the church space three times a year.
-The side rooms house the historical collection, complemented by contemporary works of art.
+The side rooms house the historical archive, complemented by contemporary works of art.
 The attractive coffee shop with convent garden and the museum shop provide the perfect start or conclusion of every visit.

 This is how we keep a visit to the Oude Kerk safe after COVID-19: read more